-Should the government mandate B5, the available biodiesel plant capacity is more than enough to supply the B5 requirement.
-However, while coconut production is abundant in the Philippines, the bulk of coconut oil goes to traditional exports, reducing available supply for biodiesel producers.
-Post forecasts a growth of eight percent in biodiesel production to 220 million liters due to growth in consumption.
-While DOE targets the increase in blending, when will this happen remains a question.
-Considering that is it already the middle of the year, any volume uptake would take effect no sooner than the fourth quarter of 2023.
-There is no certainty an increase is forthcoming.
-The below table from DOE gives the outlook for domestic fuel supply and feedstock under four blend scenarios.
-The fuel pool growth rate seems reasonable, however, the 2023 starting point is about 2MLs too high.
+Should the government mandate B5, the available biodiesel plant capacity is more than enough to supply the requirement.
+However, while coconut production is abundant in the Philippines, the bulk of coconut oil goes to traditional exports, reducing the available supply for biodiesel producers.
+Post forecasts a growth of 2 percent in biodiesel production to 230 million liters due to growth in consumption.
+The DOE targets the increase in blending to B3 in October 2024.
+Whether this will happen remains a question.
+Given that it would occur in the last quarter of 2024, any volume uptake that would take effect would be minimal and growth would still be attributed to an increase in the overall diesel pool.